Fuel a Greener World

 The forecourt of the future will need to cater for various different energy sources.
 Changing attitudes towards hydrocarbon fuel products and the development of more efficient technology and cleaner fuels is steadily driving down demand for liquid fuels.
 In addition, the government has brought forward the planned ban on the sale of new petrol- and diesel-only cars and light vans by five years to 2030.
 MFG is at the forefront of this revolution.

 We’re playing a pivotal role in developing the core infrastructure that will underpin the Government’s policy to provide an extensive electric vehicle (EV) charging network across the UK.
 We embraced this change back in 2018, and charging points have now been installed at more than 10% of our sites – the highest rate of rollout in the independent sector.
 We’re also investing in ultra-rapid EV charging hubs.
-The first one opened in February 2021, and we’ll roll out hubs to around 40 more sites during 2021.
+The first one opened in February 2021, and we’ll continue to roll out hubs during 2022.

 Customers will of course still require petrol and diesel fuels for decades to come, and we will continue to provide these in the most socially and environmentally responsible manner possible.